Fyvel/next-pwa-starter/README.md

 > **_NOTE:_** We need to add some type definitions to make Typescript happy, see `global.d.ts`
 > **_NOTE:_** How to troubleshoot service-workers, (see this link)[https://developer.chrome.com/docs/devtools/progressive-web-apps/]

+- Create a `PwaInstaller.tsx` component to handle the UX to install the PWA
+> **_NOTE:_** For Web and android devices, we can programmaticaly install the PWA.
+For iOs devices... best we can do as of now is to provide the instructions to the user to do it manually.
+- Create `usePromptPwa.tsx` hook to abstract the logic
+- Create `PwaInstaller` component to render the UI elements

 ===================================